 Home

-I’m Skyler, a Junior at Boston University.
-I do mathematics, mostly algebraic geometry and commutative algebra.
-I’m currently particularly interested in computing specific examples with schemes.
-In the near future I hope to solidify further my foundatons in intersection theory and birational geometry before moving studying moduli theory and derived algebraic geometry with a focus on singularities and intersection theory.
-I am a fellow at MIT’s Summer Geometry Initiative this summer, where I hope to explore the possible applications of algebraic geometry to computer vision.
-This is a website for various projects of mine, including some thoughts about math (and other topics) that I have, and have realized people don’t always want to hear about.
-I’ve also put links to various expository papers I’ve written here.
+I’m Skyler, a Senior at Boston University.
+I study mathematics, mostly algebraic geometry and commutative algebra.
+I’m currently particularly interested in computing specific classical examples with schemes.
+In the near future I hope to solidify further my foundations in intersection theory and birational geometry before moving studying moduli theory and derived algebraic geometry with a focus on singularities and intersection theory.
+I am a fellow at MIT’s Summer Geometry Initiative this summer, where I am researching (among other things) applications of algebraic geometry to structural engineering, particularly truss design.
+This is a website for various projects of mine, including some thoughts about math (and other topics) that I have.
+I’ve also collected links to various expository papers I’ve written on this website.
 I run the Society of Mathematics at BU.

 Toric Surfaces from Fans